ARIA: article role

 article role.
 Using the

 <article> element also helps search engines better discover the structure of a page.
 Examples of appropriate uses of the

 role="article", or preferably

-<article>, include blog posts, forum posts, a comment to a forum or blog post, a comment to a comment to a forum or blog post, any an item in a social media feed.
+<article>, include blog posts, forum posts, a comment to a forum or blog post, any an item in a social media feed.

 This role does not support any specific keyboard interaction.